 Politically, this country has been a tad on the divided side the last few years.
 Ever since a certain Supreme Court intervention and four years of national tragedy and national travesty, mentioning your political affiliation is akin to announcing to the world which side of the ceasefire you belong on.

 The answer is neither side.
 While wishful movie critics conjure up dozens of possible scenarios in the films they are watching, in which a director (who often specifically denies doing so) has instilled some political message or another, pundits and the like do the same thing, trying to counteract the effects.

 Star Wars Episode III, while a film that surely had many parallels to the situation in Iraq and here at home is clearly not a political allegory, if only because that storyline was set nearly 10 years ago, before anyone knew who George W. Bush even was, other than a failed baseball team owner and new state governor.

-And yet the critics started a buzz, mentioning that the situation was very similar to our own and that Lucas was very harsh on the "evil side".
+The critics started a buzz, mentioning that the situation was very similar to our own and that Lucas was very harsh on the "evil side".
 Of course he was harsh on the evil side.
 It's Star Wars.
-I'm not by any means saying that I wish to support the administration or contradict the message that these critics took away from Revenge of the Sith, is being contradicted.
+It is not by any means that the administration is being supported or the message these critics took away from Revenge of the Sith, is being contradicted.

 It's a lazy way to categorize a film to automatically compare it to something so prescient in everyone's minds that they have no choice but to agree.
 The ability to look at something and make broad comparisons to a real life counterpart is not movie criticism, it is basic observation.

 Of course, saying that relying on the easy parallels is an easy out is not the same as saying that films are not actually tackling these subjects head on.
-As I mentioned early in, there is a rapidly growing political awareness in film these days.
+There is a rapidly growing political awareness in film these days.
 However, in films that attempt to make such statements, the allegory is slightly less subtle (and denied by its directors).

 Film is one of those mediums that can reach every human being on the planet when done properly.
 Films are made with specific intent, and most of the time that intent is to make money.
 However, those moneymaking machines are projected with dozens of interpretations, hoping to create a public awareness for a message that isn't necessarily there.